 If you’re struggling with price transparency, Quadax can help.
-You can quickly deploy secure, compliant and user-friendly web pages where patients can interactively explore shoppable services and create personalized estimates with Payer Price Transparency by Quadax.
+You can quickly deploy secure, compliant and user-friendly web pages where patients can interactively explore shoppable services and create personalized estimates with Payer Price Transparency.

-- Rapidly Deploy organizational branding and disclaimers to your website for a seamless user experience
+- Rapidly deploying organizational branding and disclaimers to your website for a seamless user experience.

-- Customize shoppable services and pricing required to be displayed
+- Customizing shoppable services and pricing that is required to be displayed.

-- Enrich the patient experience with an easy-to-use, personalized pricing calculator
+- Enriching the patient experience with an easy-to-use, personalized pricing calculator.

-- Track & Learn from patient-submitted estimate data
+- Tracking & learning from patient-submitted estimate data.